ViRu-ThE-ViRuS/configs/README.md

 - terminal setup (send commands, toggle, run last, notifications, +more)
 - functionality to open file in `Finder`, repository in `GitHub`
 - lua utilities library with things like map, filter, shell commands, +more
 - small utilities like highlight current word, switch bw preferred colorschemes, collect all TODOs, toggle maximize buffer, etc

 i recommend using `neovim HEAD` (or at least 0.6+) to keep up with latest config changes.

+**NOTE**: this config can be a little difficult to bootstrap because of all the weird lazy loading optimizations i have made, for example the colorscheme is not downloaded on first open, so i recommend after cloing the repo and running the `update_config.sh` script, directly open the `lua/plugins.lua` file, ignore errors and source it with `:luafile %`, and relaunch. most issues should be fixed

 ##### LSP